jadijadi/lpic1book/content/1042_maintain_the_integrity_of_filesystems.md

 ### fsck

 If anything bad happens for your filesystem \(say power suddenly goes down\) you will have a corrupted file system.
 The general command to fix this is `fsck`.
-Technically this command is a front end for many commands:
+Technically, this command is a front end for many commands:

 ```text
 jadi@funlife:~$ ls /sbin/*fsck*